Visit Chihuahua, Mexico

 The city offers a few places of interest for the traveller, especially for those keen on history.
 These include the baroque Metropolitan Cathedral, seat of the Archdiocese (and the resting place of St Peter of Jesus Maldonado, a Cristero martyr of the 1930s), dating from the 18th century, the Government Palace from the early 19th century, and the City Hall from the turn of the 20th century, on the Plaza de Armas across from the Cathedral.

-Suggested Chihuahua itinerary
+Suggested itinerary featuring Chihuahua

 This sample itinerary will give you an idea of what is possible when you travel in Chihuahua, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.